 New Valve System Ensures Constant Fresh Water at Ipswich Hospital

-A Keraflo Twin KP valve system is ensuring constant fresh water from hospital storage tanks at the Garrett Anderson Centre (GAC), a recently-constructed, self-contained building within the Ipswich Hospital complex.
+A Keraflo Twin KP valve system is ensuring constant fresh water from hospital storage tanks at the Garrett Anderson Centre (GAC), a self-contained building within the Ipswich Hospital complex.

 The GAC is supplied with water through a break tank on the ground floor that, in turn, feeds a storage tank in the roof through a booster set.
 Both tanks are divided into two, which provides easy maintenance and cleaning access while ensuring an uninterrupted supply of water to the 24/7 facility.